danBamikiya/danBamikiya/README.md

 I'm mostly writing Typescript, Sass, some Python, some Shell (or PowerShell if needed) and some HCL.
 Oh and some HTML (its cool too).

+Stuffs I'm getting better at: Graphql

+Stuffs I want to learn this year: Go

 ### 🔧 Technologies & Tools